Zhejiang: Economy

 Zhejiang is one of the richest and most developed provinces in China.
 As of 2022, its nominal GDP was US$1.15 trillion (CN¥ 7.77 trilion), about 6.42% of the country's GDP and ranked 4th among province-level administrative units; the province's primary, secondary and tertiary industries were worth CN¥232.48 billion (US$34.56 billion), CN¥3.3205 trillion (US$493.67 billion) and CN¥4.2185 trillion (US$627.18 billion) respectively.
 Its nominal GDP per capita was US$17,617 (CN¥118,496) and ranked the 6th in the country.
-The private sector in the province has been playing an increasingly important role in boosting the regional economy since Economic Reform in 1978.
+The private sector in the province has been playing an increasingly important role in boosting the regional economy since reform and opening up in 1978.
 Zhejiang is generally regarded as having one of the strongest private sectors among Chinese provinces and its local governments typically adopt permissive business policies.

 Zhejiang's main manufacturing sectors are electromechanical industries, textiles, chemical industries, food and construction materials.
 In recent years Zhejiang has followed its own development model, dubbed the "Zhejiang model", which is based on prioritizing and encouraging entrepreneurship, an emphasis on small businesses responsive to the whims of the market, large public investments into infrastructure, and the production of low-cost goods in bulk for both domestic consumption and export.
 As a result, Zhejiang has made itself one of the richest provinces and the "Zhejiang spirit" has become something of a legend within China.
 However, some economists now worry that this model is not sustainable, in that it is inefficient and places unreasonable demands on raw materials and public utilities, and also a dead end, in that the myriad small businesses in Zhejiang producing cheap goods in bulk are unable to move to more sophisticated or technologically more advanced industries.
 The economic heart of Zhejiang is moving from North Zhejiang, centered on Hangzhou, southeastward to the region centered on Wenzhou and Taizhou.
 The per capita disposable income of urbanites in Zhejiang reached 55,574 yuan (US$8,398) in 2018, an annual real growth of 8.4%.
 The per capita disposable income of rural residents stood at 27,302 yuan (US$4,126), a real growth of 9.4%.